 Community Education & Outreach

 Community education includes presentations to groups such as businesses, civic groups, faith-based organizations, law enforcement, healthcare, and other providers to raise awareness about the impact of domestic violence on individuals and communities.

 Our community outreach supports the development of a coordinated community response to violence through events such as speak-outs and other domestic violence awareness activities; and coordinating and engaging with community-based groups, such as task forces.

-Community-based domestic violence task force groups meet in Kennebec and Somerset County to provide a means for service providers to network and support one another in order to better coordinate efforts in addressing and responding to domestic violence.
+Community-based domestic violence task force groups meet in Kennebec and Somerset Counties to provide a means for service providers to network and support one another in order to better coordinate efforts in addressing and responding to domestic violence.

 School-based Prevention Programs